mjambon/ocaml-for-pa/README.md

 ; The value of the function 'f', which is '(fun () (+ a 100))'. f

-; The definition of a parametrized function 'is_even' that returns ; 'true' or 'false' depending on the whether its argument is even.
+; The definition of a function 'is_even' that returns ; 'true' or 'false' depending on the whether its argument is even.
 (let is_even (fun (x) (= 0 (mod x 2))))